Billy-FIN/NMPA_Scraper/README.md

 # CFDA_web_crawler
-This is a project designed to extract data and information from CFDA by using Python + Selenium.
-Currently it is an ongoing project and I will update it lately...
+This is a project designed to extract data and information from CFDA by using Python + Selenium./n Currently it is an ongoing project and I will update it lately...